 Cubic zirconia, on the other hand, ranks an 8.5 on the Mohs scale of hardness.
 Because it’s a synthetic material, it offers some durability.
 It can be worn in jewelry, but will certainly not have the longevity of a diamond.
 For example, cubic zirconia becomes scratched and cloudy over time.

 Cubic zirconia is also slightly denser than diamonds.
 A jeweler or gemologist can easily distinguish a CZ stone from a diamond by weighing it on their scale.
-A 1 Carat Diamond Ring, like this one, will likely appear slightly larger than a 1 Carat cubic zirconia, depending on the gemstone’s shape.
+A 1 Carat Diamond Ring, like this one from James Allen, will likely appear slightly larger than a 1 Carat cubic zirconia, depending on the gemstone’s shape.

 Cubic zirconia can cut glass or scratch it, just like a diamond can.
 That’s why scraping the stone against glass isn’t a good test to see if the stone is a diamond.
 Both faux diamonds and real diamonds can scratch the surface.
 Some people used to think this was a good test, but it’s actually not a valid method.